Skip to content

 Leon County Teacher Mikayla Rich Arrested for Alleged Sexual Misconduct with Student

 On October 15, 2025, investigators with the Leon County Sheriff’s Office arrested 30-year-old teacher Mikayla Rich for alleged sexual misconduct involving a minor student.
-At the time of the relationship, Rich was a teacher at Acts Christian Academy, located in Tallahassee, FL.
+At the time of the alleged sexual encounters, Rich was a teacher at Acts Christian Academy in Tallahassee.
+Acts Academy describes itself as a "Pentecostal-oriented" school.

 "Sis.
 Mikayla Rich has served as our school Principal.
 She was exceptionally intentional in her leadership.
 From all the personal care she put into every student, to the lesson planning, administration, and the overall experience of the school, it would not have happened nor been such a success as it was without her.
 Sis.
 Mikayla WAS the heart of Acts Academy.
 We can never repay her for all the sacrifice and love she poured into our school.
 No doubt her future is bright and she will be a blessing in whatever God has for her next."